-My life’s work is dedicated to guiding and empowering people to heal themselves and discover their authentic voice while stepping confidently into accessing it all the time no matter where they are from, how much money they have, the color of their skin, or their status in the home, village, or society at large
+My life’s work is dedicated to guiding and empowering people to heal themselves and discover their authentic voice while stepping confidently into accessing it all the time no matter where they are from, how much money they have, the color of their skin, or their status in the home, village, or society at large.

 Amikaeyla (or Ami) is an inspirational speaker, powerful performer, nuanced thought leader, innovative educator, and engaged activist working with governments, corporations, universities, and nonprofit organizations around the world to address the inequities, conflicts, and trauma in their communities.

-What Ami Does Around The World
+What Ami Does Around the World

 She’s been called in by The United Nations High Commission on Refugees to open minds and offer support finding transformative and peaceful solutions in difficult scenarios; worked with war survivors and jeopardized populations as a Cultural Arts Ambassador for the State Department; and served on boards with organizations such as the National Institutes of Health, National Surgeon General’s Health Advisory Council, and the World Trust Social Justice & Equity Movement Building Organization.